 Federation Honors Young Farmers Winners

-Judges were able to visit farms of three Outstanding Young Farm Family (OYFF) Finalists this spring.
+Judges were able to visit farms of three Outstanding Young Farm Family (OYFF) finalists this spring.
 The other events were hosted on the Federation’s website July 31-Aug.
-1, and the awards program aired on Facebook Aug.
-4.
+1, and the awards program aired on Facebook the following Tuesday night.

 OYFF runners-up were Joe and Ashley McCraney of Barbour County and Josh and Savannah McCoy of Dale County.
 Each family received $500 from Alabama Ag Credit and Alabama Farm Credit.
 OYFF competitors must earn more than half their income from production agriculture.